cezarfloroiu/doctolib-find-next-covid-vaccination-slot/README.md

 # Find the next available Covid vaccin slot from Doctolib 🇫🇷

-Motivation: *Mercredi 12 mai : les personnes majeures peuvent prendre rendez-vous si un créneau est disponible sous 24 heures.*
+*Mercredi 12 mai : les personnes majeures peuvent prendre rendez-vous si un créneau est disponible sous 24 heures.*

-This script grabs the next availabilities so that you can register quickly and get your vaccin.
+This script grabs the next availabilities so that you can register quickly and get your vaccin done.

-Source: Doctolib API (undocumented)
+Data: Doctolib API (undocumented)

 NPM Dependencies: request, moment